EldenRingDatabase/erdb/README.md

 ### Shallow structure

-* Structue of JSON designed as shallow and straightforward to parse as possible.
+* Structure of JSON designed as shallow and straightforward to parse as possible.
 * Digging into nested fields is avoided, while retaining a logically sensible layout.

 ### Data for multiple game versions